Last Updated on October 6, 2022 by Jim Ferri

 America’s Most Famous Literary Landmark

-Elmira is a literary Mecca for Twain fans.
-If you make the pilgrimage to this lovely upstate town your first stop should be Elmira College, home of the Center for Mark Twain Studies, one of the leading centers on Twain’s literary legacy in the world.
+Elmira is certainly a literary Mecca for Twain fans.
+If you make the pilgrimage to this lovely upstate town your first stop should be Elmira College.
+It’s home of the Center for Mark Twain Studies, one of the world’s leading centers on Twain’s literary legacy.

-Steps away is Cowles Hall, the college’s original building, and the new home to the small but interesting Mark Twain Exhibit, which has photos and other Twain memorabilia related to his summer sojourns in Elmira.
+Steps away is Cowles Hall, the college’s original building.
+It’s also the home to the small but interesting Mark Twain Exhibit.
+There you can see photos and other Twain memorabilia related to his summer sojourns in Elmira.
 It’s open 9:30 a.m. to 4:30 p.m.
 Tuesday through Saturday, year-round, and is free.
 There’s also a statue of Twain and another of Olivia on the picturesque campus.

 Other Notable Mark Twain Attractions

-Quarry Farm is still visible on East Hill but it’s closed to the public except during a series of fall and spring lecture series and other special events.
-During the year it’s used as a home for Mark Twain scholars visiting Elmira.
+Quarry Farm is still visible on East Hill but it’s not open to the public except during a series of fall and spring lecture series and other special events.
+During the year it’s use is as a home for Mark Twain scholars visiting Elmira.
 You can have a view of the home from the road, however.

 All are included as stops on summer one-hour Trolley Tours that depart the Chemung Valley History Museum on the hour from 10 a.m. – 2 p.m.
 The 2 p.m. tour is the most Twain-focused and includes stops at Elmira College and Woodlawn Cemetery, which the earlier tours don’t.